Hint...We Must Include Intimate Partner Violence & Cyber-stalking.

 Abusers And Getting Caught

 Not all men who have been abusive threaten or harass their partners once the partner leaves, but many do in some form.
-They may
+They may leave dozens of threatening text messages,

 Sometimes when abusers would near the completion of their court requirements they would begin to backslide and escalate in their stalking behaviors without telling we facilitators.
 We would find out through the community or their probation officers that they had violated a protection order or probation requirement.
 If on probation or sometimes awaiting trial, this would result in a revocation hearing.
 The courts would then collect evidence of their attempts to contact the victim again, usually that evidence included cascades of text messages and logs provided by the victim of when the abuser-stalker began showing back up.
 The victim often had the opportunity to read statements wherein s/he would describe how the abuser's return had re-triggered the trauma.
 I've listened to survivors say that they had lost new relationships with partners who felt scared for their own safety.
 Survivors might explain to the judge and the court the magnitude of the crime by describing her PTSD symptoms, experiences like phantom pain left by her stalker's assault, healed wounds that still physically hurt with no other explanation but that the body remembers.
 The Victim Impact Statements were often important moments for judges to understand why stalking is serious and requires extensions of protection orders.